bozoweed/Auto-Vote-Rating/README.md

   - MTCaptcha
 - Designed to reduce friction, auto‑handle where permitted, and provide clear fallbacks.
 - Respect websites’ ToS.
 Use responsibly.
 If automation isn’t appropriate, the extension will prompt for manual solve/delay.
+- Free audio to text api ( 100 usage per day free or replace by yours )

 Supported sites
 <details>